appendix. using nat instances

 -

-Associate a public IP with the NAT instance.
-For details, refer to Create and manage public IP.
+Attach a public IP to the NAT instance.
+For detailed instructions, refer to Create and manage public IPs.

 -